-- Cost of supplies and materials for students; - Cost of professional development for staff and mentors; - Cost of technical assistance; - Cost of staff/mentor salaries, wages and/or stipends.
+- Cost of supplies and materials for students; - Cost of professional development for staff and mentors; - Cost of staff/mentor salaries, wages and/or stipends.

-Application must provide rationale for expenses that do not fall under these categories, and will be considered on a case-by-case basis.
+Applications must provide rationale for expenses that do not fall under these categories, and will be considered on a case-by-case basis.